amightyrose/TS-03-Password-Generator/README.md

 ### Customisation

 By default the application requires a minimum of one character type to be chosen.
-To force the generation of more complex passwords, the minimum can be increased by modifying this statement:
+To force the generation of more complex passwords, the minimum can be increased by modifying this statement in _<script.js>_:
 ```javascript
 var intNoOfCharTypes = 1;
 ```